smyy1001/python-mini-projects/README.md

-# Beginner Python Project ideas wiht source code and explanation
+# Beginner Python Project ideas with source code and explanationa
 Check my profil for more :)